Message for Readers

 Rate this 8.5

 I maintained at 63kg-64kg, body fat <20%.
 Weight actually fell to 61+kg but wife told me need more muscle.
 So I consciously ate more protein for 1 mth and reversed it.
 Quite happy with this new state as I have more energy and don't tire too easily.
 I continue to eat salad for breakfast.
 Eat minimal degustation menus and heavy dinners.
 Continue exercise/move around a lot about 5-6 times a week.
 Exercise is usually 1 hr dog walk + 40min yoga or jog or swim.
-My motivation to be healthy is so that I can eat and travel well into old age.
+My motivation to be healthy is so that I can eat, enjoy sports and travel well into old age.

 Supplements all continue as per normal.
 One thing different is taking a 30min nap in the afternoons if free.
 Works to prevent sinus acting up.